Our Environmental, Social and Governance (ESG) strategy guides the way we engage with our communities.

 We require ongoing compliance with all laws and legal requirements relating to bribery, corruption, money laundering, fraud or similar activities.
 This includes our retail and business partners.

 QIC staff are required to undertake training on anti-corruption policies and procedures, as part of the mandatory 'Anti-Bribery and Corruption' annual online training.

-Working with CAF, the collective aim is to standardise practices and uphold labour rights within the cleaning industry.
-CAF’s work extends to a range of activities including supplying tools for tendering for business, face-to-face meetings undertaken by independent CAF representatives with all cleaning staff, and coordinating third-party audits of assets as well as conducting assessments of cleaning supply chain practices and of cleaning companies' employment practices, including time and wage reviews and workplace health and safety standards to verify compliance with Australian employment and OH&S laws.
+Working with CAF, our collective aim is to standardise practices and uphold labour rights within the cleaning industry.
+CAF's work extends to a range of activities including supplying tools for tendering processes, as well as conducting assessments of cleaning supply chain practices and of cleaning companies' employment practices, including time and wage reviews and workplace health and safety standards to verify compliance with Australian employment and OH&S laws.